When TMJ Dysfunction Contributes to Meniere’s Disease

 Hearing Loss

-Changes in auditory perception can occur when TMJ inflammation impacts nerve pathways or the function of the Eustachian tube.
+Changes in hearing can occur when TMJ inflammation affects nerve pathways or Eustachian tube function.

 Tinnitus